 The Advertising category has been steady over the past 6 years of tracked data.
 Total launches went from 40 in 2021 to 17 in 2026.

-Average engagement ratio across all Advertising launches sits at 0.30.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Advertising launches: 0.30.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 At least three.
 Two data points is a line, not a trend.
 We have five years of data for most categories, which is enough to distinguish real shifts from noise.